klis87/redux-requests/docusaurus/docs/api-reference/handle-requests.md

 ---
 title: handleRequests
-description: handleRequests API reference for redux-requests - declarative AJAX requests and automatic network state management for Redux
+description: handleRequests API reference for redux-requests - declarative AJAX requests and automatic network state management for single-page applications
 ---

 As you probably noticed in other chapters, `handleRequests` is a function which gets some options